terra-money/docs/docs/develop/module-specifications/spec-market.md

 ## Overview

 The market module is the heart of the Terra protocol, allowing users to always trade 1 USD of Terra for 1 USD of Luna.
 This simple mechanism ensures the price-stability of Terra stablecoins on external markets by incentivizing trades that maintain each stablecoin's price peg.
-Whenever stablecoins are trading above or below the prices of their fiat counterparts, an arbitrage opportunity is created.
+Whenever Terra stablecoins are trading above or below the prices of their fiat counterparts, an arbitrage opportunity is created.
+Traders are incentivized to rebalance pools in external markets by profiting from the arbitrage trades against the market module.

 ## Exchange rates